 The esophagus is the hollow tube that leads from the throat (pharynx) to the stomach.
 Food does not just fall through the esophagus into the stomach.
 The walls of the esophagus propel food to the stomach by rhythmic waves of muscular contractions called peristalsis.

 Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
-It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical toxins or drugs.
+It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical toxins, medications, or drugs.

 Bleeding may occur anywhere along the digestive (gastrointestinal or GI) tract, from the mouth to the anus.
 Blood may be easily seen by the naked eye (overt), or blood may be present in amounts too small to be visible (occult).
 Occult bleeding is detected only by testing a stool specimen with special chemicals.